joshbuchea/joshbuchea.com/contact.md

 title: Contact
 ---

 I am currently accepting projects.
 If you would like to get in touch, please shoot me an email at [hello@joshbuchea.com](mailto:hello@joshbuchea.com).
-Or let's connect through one of the options below:
+Or reach out through one of the options below: